Encrypting and signing of e-mails with S/MIME

 S/MIME (Secure Multipurpose Internet Mail Extensions) is a standard for encrypting and signing e-mails.

-Certificates for the use of S/MIME can be requested by employees of the University of Cologne (except for student assistants and students) at the RRZK.
+Certificates for the use of S/MIME can be requested by employees of the University of Cologne (except for students) at the RRZK.

 Function principle of S/MIME

 With an S/MIME based encryption, a matching pair of private and public keys is generated for every user.

 The publich key is certified by the certificate authority (CA) and will be send to to the user via e-mail.

 The private key is automatcally generated in the browser during the registration.

 With the help of those two keys, confidentital information and data can be exchanged with other S/MIME users in two different ways: